B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Students can create and represent a ratio from a set of fruits.
 If there are 15 fruits (10 pears and 5 bananas), they can make ratios such as:

-since we can say that for each set of 2 pears there is a banana.
+We can say that for each set of 2 pears there is one banana.

 • 10 pears for 15 fruits or 10:15 or \(\frac{10}{15}\) or \(\frac{2}{3}\)

-We can represent banana and pear ratios using a ratio table.
+We can represent the banana and pear ratios using a ratio table.

 In this table, we can also recognize that there is a proportional relationship between the number of bananas and the number of pears, that is, \(\times \;2\).
 The proportionality coefficient is 2.
 We multiply the number of bananas by 2 to get the number of pears.